• Skip to main content

 However, I think my problem was not using enough cilantro.
 Regularly cutting small amounts encourages new growth, but since I don’t use cilantro often, I may have neglected it.
 Both plants eventually grew too tall and started to flower.
 I’m leaving the flowers for now, hoping they will form seeds, as I hear fresh cilantro seeds can be quite delicious.

-Basil: a late addition
+Basil, a late addition

 Basil was a late addition to my balcony garden this season.
 After harvesting my lettuce, I needed to fill the space, so I bought a pot containing three large basil plants.
 I separated them and planted them in one of my new rectangular planters.
 To my surprise, they showed no signs of transplant shock, even though the seedlings were larger than usual.
 Within a few weeks, they were big enough to start harvesting, and I’ve been using them frequently ever since.
 Next year, I’ll start growing basil right away instead of waiting until mid-season.

-Fenugreek: a challenge
+Fenugreek was a challenge

 The only herb I struggled with this season was fenugreek.
 Despite several attempts, I couldn’t get it to grow beyond 2-3 inches.
 The seeds germinated easily, but the plants just stopped growing after reaching that height.
 I tried different locations, but nothing worked.
 If I decide to try growing fenugreek again next season, I’ll need to do some research, as there isn’t much information available on growing this herb at home.